 In the summer of 2019, a conversation began between BlackTrax and Plymouth State University in New Hampshire.
 We were preparing for a performance at the Prague Quadrennial in the Czech Republic.
 The show being prepped incorporated digital media in a manner sometimes referred to as “digital puppetry.”
 BlackTrax is a system for controlling lighting and media using infrared cameras.
-They were interested in what we were doing in Prague, and we worked out plans for them to do a project in our mainstage space with some of their equipment.
+They were interested in what we were doing in Prague, and we worked out plans with them to do a project in our mainstage space with some of their equipment.

 We began with a three-day seminar.
 Our students learned how to do everything their system in including the calibration of cameras and programming with the BlackTrax system to control lighting and media.